leibale/node-redis/docs/v4-to-v5.md

   .exec();
 ```

-To support executing commands on replicas, `cluster.multi().addCommand` now requires `isReadonly` as the second argument, which matches the signature of `cluster.sendCommand`:
+To support executing commands on replicas, `cluster.multi().addCommand` now requires `isReadonly` as the second argument, aligning with the signature of `cluster.sendCommand`:

 ```javascript
 await cluster.multi()